-If you need to care for a loved one at home, we agree that surgical masks are much better than cloth masks.
-As our patient safety hero Dr. Gawande has said, "I protect you, you protect me" is a great message.
+As one of our important patient safety heroes, Dr. Gawande has said, "I protect you, you protect me" is a great message.
 It is clear, however, that no matter what kind of mask you wear, if you use it properly, you'll have some protection.
 That in turn will help protect your family and those you love.